-The Virginia code considers the act of larceny as the theft of another person’s property.
-The code further splits larceny into two different charges (petit and grand), depending on the cost of the items stolen.
+The Code further splits larceny into two different charges (petit and grand), depending on the value of the stolen items.

-In this article, we’ll be exploring grand larceny, the larger and more serious offense.
+In this article, we’ll explore Virginia’s grand larceny laws, the larger and more serious offense.

 What is Grand Larceny?

 Every state has different standards for what qualifies as grand larceny.

 Virginia’s standards are relatively simple and easy to understand:

 “Any person who (i) commits larceny from the person of another of money or other thing of value of $5 or more, (ii) commits simple larceny not from the person of another of goods and chattels of value of $500 or more, or (iii) commits simple larceny not from the person of another of any firearm, regardless of the firearm’s value, shall be guilty of grand larceny.”Virginia Code § 18.2-95